ONLYOFFICE/docspace-api-sdk-csharp/docs/PortalUsersApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new UsersApi(httpClient, config, httpClientHandler);
-            var employeeType = (EmployeeType) "0";  // EmployeeType | The type of employee role for the invitation link (All, RoomAdmin, Guest, DocSpaceAdmin, User).
+            var employeeType = (EmployeeType) "All";  // EmployeeType | The type of employee role for the invitation link (All, RoomAdmin, Guest, DocSpaceAdmin, User).

             try
             {